4. Law and legislation

 There are no detailed legal regulations for painting, sculpture, photography, video, graphic art, design, ceramics, textiles and decorative arts/crafts.
 Several references are however found in the Act on Protection of Cultural Goods of 15 February, 1962 (OJ 98, p.1 150).

 The basic Act in this field is the Act on Libraries which was passed on 27 of June 1997 and the Act on Obligatory Library Volumes passed in 1996.
-In Poland, there is still no Act directly related to Public Lending Right.
+Poland introduced Public Lending Right (PLR) mechanisms in 2015, providing remuneration for authors and publishers connected with library lending.

 Film, video and photography